alerecchi/android-base-project/README.md

 * Room DataBase
 * Gradle Versions Plugin by Ben Manes to check dependency updates (since standard lint doesn't work with the buildSrc setup)
 * RxJava + RxAndroid
+* RecyclerView base setup to handle multiple types of Viewholders (+ sort of Viewholder lifecycle out of the box)

 More libraries alredy defined and ready to use

+## How to use
+Download the project and before opening it with Android Studio rename these folders reflecting the new project name and package:
+* Root project folder
+* Folders inside src/main, src/test, src/androidTest

+After this open the project in Android Studio and replace all occurrencies of "alerecchi" and/or "baseproject" with the new project name